Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Discussion

 \section{Discussion}

-In this study, we aim to determine whether incorporating cortical folds in FE head models is necessary for accurately predicting the risk of mTBI under head rotational acceleration events.
-We attempt to answer this question by comparing different mTBI injury metrics between the gyrencephalic and lissencephalic FE models of 18 subjects aged 9 - 18 years.
+In this study, we aimed to determine the need to incorporate cortical folds in FE head models for accurately predicting the risk of mTBI under head rotational acceleration events.
+We attempted to answer this question by comparing different mTBI injury metrics between the gyrencephalic and lissencephalic FE models of 18 subjects aged 9 - 18 years.
 The models were used to simulate an idealized concussive event with the rotational acceleration of 10 krad/s$^2$ and rotational velocity of 60 rad/s about each principal axis.
-In this section, we discuss the effect of cortical folds on the dynamics of the head model that results in injury metrics differences.
+In this section, we discuss our results in comparison with other studies to understand the factors affecting the importance of modeling cortical folds (Section \ref{Diss:comp}) and the limitations of our study and future works (Section \ref{Diss:lim}).